Bilal2453/luv-docgen/readme.md

 > Different chunks MUST be seperated by two or more line endings.
 >
 > There MUST exists a trailing `\n` character (line ending) at the end of the string
-> of the annotations (at the end the meta annotation file).
+> of the annotations (at the end of the meta annotation file).
 >
 > The order in which the chunks are defined is always preserved
 > and therefor does matter.